NinerBull/tRP3_RDotIO/README.md

 You can also access the config by typing `/trp3 rio`.

-* Toggle Hiding Raider.IO info when you are IC (In Character).
+* Toggle whether R.IO info is shown when you are IC and OOC, or OOC only.
+(This is "IC and OOC" by default)
 * Toggle whether to use the original Raider.IO Tooltip formatting, or the addon's minified formatting.
+(This is Regular R.IO Tooltip by default)
+* Toggle whether to use a divider graphic to seperate the regular TRP3 info from the R.IO info.
+(This is disabled by default)
 * Toggle whether M+ Score and/or Raid Progress shows on the minified tooltip.
+(These are enabled by default)

 To configure how the formatting of the original Raider.IO tooltip looks, type `/raiderio`.